Jefferson Pinder: Career

-In 2021 Pinder was featured in "Selections from the Inertia Cycle", a series of video performance works at Western Carolina University.
+In 2021, Pinder was featured in "Selections from the Inertia Cycle", a series of video performance works at Western Carolina University.
 Also in 2021, Pinder was awarded a Smithsonian Fellowship from the Smithsonian Artist Research Fellowship Program to "delve into archival films and materials documenting the everyday lives of Black Americans at the National Museum of African American History and Culture."

 Education

-Pinder received a BA in Theatre (‘93) and an MFA in Mixed Media (‘03), both from the University of Maryland.
-Pinder also studied at the Asolo Theatre Conservatory in Sarasota, FL.
+Pinder received a BA in theatre (‘93) and an MFA in Mixed Media (‘03), both from the University of Maryland.
+Pinder also studied at the Asolo Theatre Conservatory in Sarasota, Florida.